-So how do you keep your online image in check?
+How do you brand yourself online and keep it in check?
 Business News Daily asked experts for their best tips.
-Here are six ways experts say you can perfect your personal brand.
+Here are six ways professionals say can help you perfect your personal brand.

-The first step to polishing your personal brand?
-Double-checking your online reputation through a simple Google search.
+The first step to polishing your personal brand is knowing what's already out there.
 According to Jean Dobey, founder and CEO of personal publishing social platform Hibe, the information recruiters find from Googling you could be enough to cross you off their list, if you're not careful.

-Take some time to search your name on Google and see what information is out there already, what key things are missing, and what needs to be taken down, Dobey said.
-And yes, this includes things you might have forgotten all about, like old Myspace profiles, which can contain embarrassing content that can harm your reputation.
+Take some time to search your name on Google and see what information comes up, what key things are missing, and what needs to be taken down, Dobey said.
+This includes things you might have forgotten all about, like old social profiles from your youth with potentially embarrassing or reputation-damaging content.

-You're likely on several different social media platforms for both personal uses like keeping in touch with old friends, and professional uses like sharing content you've created.
+You're likely on several different social media platforms for both personal and professional uses.
 But because you use different platforms for different things, it's important for you to be aware of your privacy settings.

 Your personal brand is about you, so it's bound to be unique, and therefore, your voice depends entirely on your personality and the goals you want to achieve.

-"While lifestyle bloggers can reveal far more about their personal lives, it's often challenging and risky for a political or corporate professional to do so," Jones said.
+"While lifestyle bloggers can reveal far more about their personal lives, it's often challenging and risky for a political or corporate professional to do so," she added.
 "Knowing which way to bend hinges on a deep understanding of audience members and key objectives."

 You can't just write an article or start a blog and expect people to find it and follow it.
 You need to promote yourself actively through all of your channels, Brady said.